-Prerequisite/Recommendations: Introduction to Careers in Education 1A/1B
+Prerequisite/Recommendations: Introduction to Careers in Education 1A/1B with a 2.0 or higher and teacher/administrative recommendation.

 Completed application (available in Guidance office), teacher recommendation, interview, and Careers in Education instructor approval is required.
-Student's enrollment will not be finalized until after completing the application and the interview process.
+Student enrollment will not be finalized until after completing the application and the interview process.
 The application is to be turned in to the Careers in Education Instructor during scheduling time and then an interview will be scheduled.